The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's Gertrude Stein (F. & S. II.227) (signed) is estimated to be worth between £9,000 and £13,500.
-This screenprint, created in 1980, has shown consistent value growth, with an impressive average annual growth rate of 29%.
-This work has an auction history of 12 total sales since its entry to the market in April 2012.
-Over the past 12 months, the average selling price was £8,963, across 3 sales.
+The value of Andy Warhol’s Gertrude Stein (F. & S. II.227) (signed) is estimated to be worth between £9,000 and £13,500.
+Over the past 12 months, the screenprint has sold 3 times, with an average selling price of £8,963.
 In the last five years, the hammer price has ranged from £6,904 in October 2020 to £24,815 in August 2022.
+This work has shown consistent value growth, with an impressive average annual growth rate of 29%.
+This is a popular artwork, having been sold 12 times at auction since its initial sale in April 2012.
 The edition size of this artwork is limited to 200.

 Meaning & Analysis